oussamaAmri/Kata/README.md

 # ATestKata
 A.Test(int i, int j) should return true if one of the arguments equals 1 or if their sum is equal to 1.

 For example:
 A.Test(1, 5) returns true
 A.Test(2, 3) returns false
 A.Test(-3, 4) returns true

 Time: 2 minutes

 # StringParserKata
 You are given a sequence of characters consisting of parentheses () and brackets [].
-A string of this type is said to be correct: if it is an empty or null string if the string A is correct, (A) and [B] are correct if the string A and B are correct, the concatenation AB is also correct
+A string of this type is said to be correct:
+if it is an empty or null string
+if the string A is correct, (A) and [A] are correct
+if the string A and B are correct, the concatenation AB is also correct

 Input: The string contains at most 10 000 characters.

 Examples: [()] is correct, (()[]) is correct, ([)] is not correct, (( is not correct.